RyanGreenburg/Hype/README.md

 - [CKContainer](https://developer.apple.com/documentation/cloudkit/ckcontainer)
 - [CKRecord](https://developer.apple.com/documentation/cloudkit/ckrecord)

+### Learning Objectives:
+- Implement CloudKit capabilities
+- Define CKContainer and the difference between the Public and Private databases
+- Define and implement CKRecord
+- Beginning understanding of NSPredicate

 ### Talking points before begining
 - Run the complete project (day4 branch) and talk about the daily goals.
 - Talk about cloud service backends and thier purpose.
 Discuss the benefits of using CloudKit.